Discordanian/AoC/README.md

 # Advent of Code
 Advent of Code

+## 2015
+Circled back to this one to keep my practice up.
+Opted for `Rust` for this event.

 ## 2019
 Watching some vids in this space and it seems that you get to build your own computer.